ckeditor/ckeditor5/docs/installation/integrations/drupal-real-time-collaboration.md

 * {@link features/text-transformation Text transformation}
 * {@link features/todo-lists To-do lists}
 * {@link features/word-count Word count}
-* Free version of {@link features/spelling-and-grammar-checking WProofreader} &ndash; [exact limitation of the free version are listed in this page](TODO)
+* Free version of {@link features/spelling-and-grammar-checking WProofreader} &ndash; limitation of the free version are listed [on this page](https://www.drupal.org/docs/extending-drupal/contributed-modules/contributed-module-documentation/ckeditor-5-plugin-pack/wproofreader-free-vs-premium-feature-comparison)

 Plugin Pack also makes it possible to use some of the premium features for free.